Tamron 28-200mm f/2.8-5.6 Di III RXD Review | The Superzoom Reimagined

 Looking inside the lens, I noticed that there was a substantial amount of physical movement of the rear elements when zooming in towards 200mm, so I did one more test, zooming from 28mm to 200mm in ~10mm increments.
 Sure enough, the thermal noise slowly disappeared and was virtually nonexistent from 100mm to 200mm.

-Thus, I can only conclude that some of the electronics inside the lens are not shielded well enough, and at 28mm when they are closest to the camera body’s image sensor, they create a noise pattern that will, unfortunately, completely ruin the right-hand 1/3 of your images.
+Thus, I can only conclude that some of the electronics inside the lens are not shielded well enough, and at 28mm when they are closest to the camera body’s image sensor, they create a noise pattern that will be visible on the right edge of your images.

 - The issue is most visible at 28mm, 30 sec, and ISO 12800 or higher.